A letter was found recently that appears to confirm the long-held rumor that Bobby Kennedy and Marilyn Monroe had an affair.

 “Ethel got so disgusted.
 When she got him home, she said, ‘That's the most disgusting thing I've ever seen.’”

 The letter was auctioned, along with some other personal items belonging to Monroe, in Beverly Hills, California on November 17, 2016, the Daily Mail reports.

 “There's always speculation about her relationship with the Kennedys and this speaks to the fact that there was in fact a relationship between Robert Kennedy and Marilyn Monroe,” said Martin Nolan, executive director of Julien's Auctions.

-Other items up for auction included a receipt for a bottle of champagne, Monroe’s 1947 contract with Twentieth Century Fox, and a recipe for stuffing jotted down on a slip of paper with an insurance company's letterhead.
-Also up for sale is her final checkbook, which shows payments to the window cleaner, her maid and the New York Telephone Co., and $200 to herself marked as “cash for trips.”
+Other items that were up for auction in 2026 included a receipt for a bottle of champagne, Monroe’s 1947 contract with Twentieth Century Fox, and a recipe for stuffing jotted down on a slip of paper with an insurance company's letterhead.
+Also up for sale was her final checkbook, which shows payments to the window cleaner, her maid and the New York Telephone Co., and $200 to herself marked as “cash for trips.”

 “Marilyn kept everything.
 She was a hoarder,” said Nolan.

 “She bought a pound of butter, she bought a bottle of tonic water she kept the receipt.
 It's incredible.
 We have a pair of strap sandals that she wore when she was Norma Jean, probably 1943, 1945.
 And all the money she made and how famous she became and she kept those.”

 The auction also had items for sale that the public has never seen before, including a first-edition, hand-bound, 1957 volume of Monroe's third husband Arthur Miller's plays dedicated to her.

 *Originally published in October 2016, updated in Nov 2022.